fulldecent/FDTake/README.md

  3. Localize "Take Photo" and "Choose from Library" into user's language
  4. Wait for response
  5. Bring up image picker with selected image picking method
+ 6. Default to selfie mode if so configured
- 6. Get response, extract image from a dictionary
+ 7. Get response, extract image from a dictionary
- 7. Dismiss picker, send image to delegate
+ 8. Dismiss picker, send image to delegate

 Project status
 ----------------